Charleston is one of the top 10 markets expected to perform well in a post-Covid environment, according to the National Association of Realtors (NAR).

 Key Market Stats:

-Another reason for the strong demand for rental property in Charleston-North Charleston is due to the imbalance between demand and supply.
+Another reason for the strong demand for rental property in Charleston-North Charleston is due to the consistent imbalance between demand for housing and supply.

 Key Market Stats:

-- 39% of the households in Charleston are renter-occupied.
+- 48% of the households in Charleston are renter-occupied, according to RentCafe.

-- Neighborhoods in Charleston with the lowest rents include Four Mile Hibernian, Rosemont, and Air Harbor – Geddes Hall where rents range between $1,079 and $1,098 per month.
+- Neighborhoods in Charleston with the lowest rents include Four Mile Hibernian, Rosemont, and Air Harbor-Geddes Hall where average rents range about $1,360 per month.

-- Neighborhoods in Charleston with the highest rents include Downtown Charleston, Harleston Village, and South of Broad where rents average $2,216 per month.
+- Neighborhoods in Charleston with the highest rents include Downtown Charleston, Harleston Village, and South of Broad where rents can go as high as $3,000 per month.